mdbootstrap/bootstrap-templates/README.md

 ### Typeahead support
 Integrates with Twitter Bootstraps's typeahead.

+### Angular JS directive
+Include [bootstrap-tagsinput-angular.js](https://github.com/TimSchlechter/bootstrap-tagsinput/blob/master/src/bootstrap-tagsinput-angular.js) and register the 'bootstrap-tagsinput' in your Angular JS application to use the bootstrap-tagsinput directive.
+Look at [the examples page](http://timschlechter.github.io/bootstrap-tagsinput/examples/#angular) how to use the directive.

 ## License
 This project is licensed under [MIT](https://raw.github.com/TimSchlechter/bootstrap-tagsinput/master/LICENSE "Read more about the MIT license").